GSA/centers-of-excellence/about/team.md

         bio: >-
          Joseph Raetano is a highly trained veteran Naval Officer and Department of Energy researcher with research and development (R&D) innovation experience.
 Raetano has been consistently selected and trusted throughout his career to develop successful special technical programs.
 He has over 3 years of experience developing new programs in Artificial Intelligence/Machine Learning and over 15 years of offensive and defensive cyberspace R&D testing and operations experience.
 His skills have been utilized in concept development that set cyber vision, strategy, and implementation at the national and service level.
 He also has over 10 years of Explosive Ordnance Disposal experience.
 Raetano’s career is supported by a MS Computer Science and Ph.D. candidacy in Computer Science focusing on Edge Artificial Intelligence.
         linkedin: josephraetano
+      - name: Sabrina Mohamed
+        img: JosephRaetano.jpg
+        center: Artifical Intelligence Lead
+        bio: >-
+         Sabrina Mohamed (she/her) is a Presidential Innovation Fellow (PIF) detailed to GSA's Technology Transformation Services.
+She leads the Artificial Intelligence Community of Practice, which brings together federal employees to support the practical implementation of responsible AI in the federal government.
+Prior to PIF, Sabrina worked at Microsoft.
+She most recently worked on Word, building AI-powered ways for information workers to collaborate and stay on top of personal productivity.
+Sabrina’s mission as a product leader is to incorporate ethics and human-centered design into technological conversations.
+        linkedin: sabrina-mohamed
       - name: Brandon Kirby
         img: BrandonKirby.jpeg
         center: Cloud Adoption Lead